What is our digital learning strategy?

 Charging and backups

 Charge the laptop every night.
 All boys are expected to bring a charged laptop to College each day.
-There is a small number of temporary charging bays, fitted with Apple laptop chargers, for boys to charge laptops during lunchtimes.
 We do not want boys bringing chargers to College.

 Occasionally boys will need to run software updates on their laptops.
 This can be done at home, with an internet connection.

-Boys should regulary back up their laptop if they are storing files on it.
+Boys should regularly back up their laptop if they are storing files on it.
 We encourage boys to use cloud-based Google Drive for written work.

 What happens if my son’s laptop is damaged and away for repair?